 - Damages.
 Have you suffered harm due to the defendant’s actions?

 Not all of these elements will be an issue in every motorcycle accident case; generally, it is just one or two that are contentious.
 With over 20 years of combined experience, our attorneys are experts when it comes to proving negligence cases.

 How Long Do I Have to File a Lawsuit After a Motorcycle Accident in California?

 California has a statute of limitations, which is a law that establishes deadlines for when lawsuits must be filed.
 You’ll lose your right to pursue compensation if you file your lawsuit too late.

 For most motorcycle accident cases, you will have two years from the date of the accident to file your lawsuit.
 However, in some instances, you’ll have more time, such as if the person you intend to sue flees California.
 You might have less time in others, such as if your lawsuit is against a governmental entity.

 Feel free to reach out to us if you have any questions about how the statute of limitations applies to your case.

 Schedule a Free Case Evaluation With an Oceanside Motorcycle Accident Attorney

 If you or a loved one has suffered an injury in a motorcycle accident in Oceanside, you deserve to be compensated by the person or persons responsible.
-Petrov Law Firm can help you every step of the way.
+Petrov Personal Injury Lawyers can help you every step of the way.

 Our Oceanside motorcycle accident attorneys are some of the most well-regarded in San Diego County, and we’re confident that we can obtain a favorable outcome for your case.